 Applying for a building permit involves submitting detailed plans and specifications of your project for review.
-Although the cost can vary, investing in a permit can save you from future legal and financial headaches.
+Although the deck cost can vary, investing in a permit can save you from future legal and financial headaches.
 In Peoria, residential plan review typically takes 2-3 days once complete code-compliant information is received.

 Instances Where Permits Are Not Required

 Certain decks do not require a plan review.
 Freestanding and attached decks, as well as rectangular decks that are 600 sq. ft. or smaller with a maximum width of 14 feet and a maximum height of 30 inches above grade, generally can be issued a permit the same day at the permit counter, provided all setback, location, and size requirements are met.

 Building without a permit can lead to safety hazards, fines, and legal issues.
 Unpermitted work could fail to meet safety standards, posing a risk to you and future homeowners.
 Financial and legal consequences can include fines, mandatory demolition, and complications when selling the property.

 If discovered, unpermitted work can lead to immediate consequences like fines and potential demolition orders.
 Future implications include difficulty selling your property and possible issues with insurance claims.

 Getting a Retroactive Permit